mebi-ali/accelerated_computing_on_finance/README.md

    ```

 ### 3. Run the Jupyter Notebook

-With everything set up, you can now run the Jupyter Notebook.
+With everything set up, you can now run the Jupyter Notebook on google colab.